Slechtvalk: History

 During early 2006 the band was joined by Grimbold's brother Seraph as a guitarist, as Ohtar was not able to continue playing the guitars due to a chronic wrist injury.
 In July 2006, Fionnghuala left the group to focus on her classical music career.
 Slechtvalk began writing new material and announced that the music would take a more technical and brutal approach.

 In February 2007, the bassist Nath was removed from the line-up: Ohtar, who was able to play again, picked up on bass.
 In late 2007, keyboard-player Hydrith announced his departure to focus more on his family.
 Since then, Slechtvalk performed without keyboards (playing their more extreme songs) or with session-musicians.

-On April 2009, the band signed with German-based Whirlwind Records.
+In April 2009, the band signed with German-based Whirlwind Records.
 An Era of Bloodshed, a compilation album of the band's past material, with two unreleased promotional songs, was released in October 2009, Whirlwind.
 Nath—now known as Premnath—re-joined the band as a keyboard-player.
 The band did a European tour to promote the new album.
 The tour came to life through financial support from fans, for which the band asked via SellaBand.com.

 The band went to Sweden's Studio Mega in late 2009 with producer Johan "the ant" Örnborg to record their fourth full-length album titled A Forlorn Throne.
 It was mixed and mastered by Jens Bogren at Fascination Street, and the cover artwork as well as a new logo was designed by Raymond Swanland.

 In 2014, the band released pre-orders for their upcoming album.
 After that there was no more information until 2016, when the band released a lyric video for the new song "We Are", announcing the album, Where Wandering Shadows and Mists Collide, would be released on December 20.

+On June 28, 2024, the band announced on their Facebook page the departure of their drummer Hamar due to a desire to be with family.
+Following this announcement, in September the band announced their upcoming new album At Death's Gate, which was released on Halloween 2024.